Yodo2023/terraform-week7/README.md

-# terraform-week7
+# Terraform-week7
-terraform code to create a multi tire app
+Terraform Code to Create a Multi-tier Application